 Careless Weed, Quelite (Amaranthus palmeri)

-This plant, also known as Palmer's Amaranth, is one of the few things I'd stuff in my face if I was lost in the woods and hungry.
-Under less extreme conditions, I recommend sauteing the young leaves in butter to create a spinach-like side dish.
-The plant is a common midsummer weed in Albuquerque.
+I've known this plant for decades as pigweed.
+It's also known as Palmer's Amaranth.
+It's one of the few things I'd stuff in my face if I was lost in the woods and hungry.
+Under less extreme conditions, I recommend sautéing the young leaves in butter to create a spinach-like side dish.
+The plant is a common warm-weather weed in Albuquerque.
 If not cut back, it can easily reach chest height.

 The leaves are often solid green, but some plants have curved white splotches on them.
 I have no idea why.
 One of my pictures show something even more unusual, leaves that are green, red, and white.